 Required Course Materials

-Every National Dental Academy dental assisting student will be provided a copy of the following required course materials.
+Every National Dental Academy of WI dental assisting student will be provided a copy of the following required course materials.
 All items are included in course tuition:

 - Handout Packet

 - One scrub uniform (lab jacket and bottom)